rettungsrobotik/odm_kafka_bridge/README.md

 from odm_kafka_bridge import run_bridge
 ```

-A local Kafka cluster for testing can be spun up using docker:
+A local Kafka cluster for testing can be spun up using docker.
+*NOTE* This does not require authentication, so remove the `kafka.auth` block from `config.toml`.

 ```bash
 docker compose -f tests/docker-compose.yml up
 ```

-Note: